meetrainier/ManojMath/readme.txt

-1. Reoranization of directory into engine , system and application level.
+1. Reorganization of directory into geom aka engine , system and application level.

-2. "Geom" compiles with VS2019 in Debug Mode.
-2.1 TBD: Remove hardcoding of include paths (from GeomModule).
-2. Removed useless files.
-3. Status: All test cases of runs successfully: ManojMath-master\MnjMainDev.cpp
+Status: All test cases of runs successfully: ManojMath-master\MnjMainDev.cpp

-4. boost dependency removed.
+boost_geom

+Geom

+lThreads
+ compiles: debug ,release , VS 2022

 TBD:
-Add more test cases and test case data

-Loacyion of lin 11/19/2022 ManojMath\x64\Debug\Geom.lib
+1. Add GeomTest module.
+1.1 This will an exe module.
+The test cases will be used from MnjMainDev.cpp
+1.2 Make sure all tests are running sucessfully.
+1.3 Convert the tests to google test
+2. Rename ManojMathVS15 to MnjApp project
+3. Add MnjAppTest module
+4. Add MnjGraphTest module